-Iraq Climate-Migration StudyPublished: Nov 7, 2022 Reading time: 5 minutes
+Iraq Climate-Migration StudyPublished: Jun 17, 2023 Reading time: 2 minutes

-People in Need’s Gender and Inclusive Climate-Migration Study conducted between July and August of 2022, adds to previous PIN climate research and explores how climate change has impacted the communities of Salah al-Din.
+People in Need’s Gender and Inclusive Climate-Migration Study conducted adds to previous PIN climate research and explores how climate change has impacted the communities of Salah al-Din.
 It gains greater clarity how families have adapted to the changing milieu with negative coping mechanisms by conducting Field Group Discussions (FGDs) with men and women in Shirqat, Baiji, and Tikrit districts as well as Key Informant Interviews (KIIs) with government authorities, university and research center.
 The study examines how the latest climate trends impact the governorate, how its communities adapt to dwindling agricultural yields and water supply including migration trends from rural to urban centers, how vulnerability of women, children and persons with disabilities has been amplified, and concludes with recommendations for organizations and communities responding to Iraq’s climate crisis.

 As highlighted by the United Nations Environment Programme (UNEP), Iraq ranks as the fifth most vulnerable country to climate change, with factors such as decreased water and food availability, extreme temperatures, and intensified droughts affecting its ecosystems and farmers.
 These changes in climate patterns have significant consequences for agriculture productivity, directly impacting the country's economy, particularly in an oil-dependent context.
 The combination of climate-related challenges and mismanagement of natural resources exacerbates the vulnerabilities faced by Iraqi communities.